Taywee/NerdyNights/nerdynights/multiplesprites.rst

 .. admonition:: This Week

-    one sprite is boring, so now we add many more!
+    One sprite is boring, so now we add many more!
 Also move that sprite around using the controller.

 Multiple Sprites